What’s on this page?

 Smart meter energy savings

 Just having a smart meter installed doesn't automatically save your household energy.
-But the handy in-home display that comes with your smart meter helps you keep on top of your energy usage – it can show you your energy consumption in kWh and pounds and pence, in near-real time.
+But the handy in-home display that comes with your smart meter helps you keep on top of your energy usage.
+It can show you your energy consumption in kWh and pounds and pence, in near-real time.
 You can use this information to make changes around your home to reduce your energy usage.
+This can help to reduce your carbon footprint.